nhm38/ECE4960/lab13-page.md

 ICM_20948_Status_e gyrDLPEnableStat = myICM.enableDLPF(ICM_20948_Internal_Gyr, true);
 ```

 Ultimately, I could not overcome the sensor noise and error accumulation.
+I probably shouldn't have spent so much time trying to get this to workd, but I was really interested in the implementation.
+I think we a better IMU sensor and accelerations that were larger and not so breif, it could be possible to effectively implement dead reckoning as a reasonble means to determine position.

 ### Second Attempt: Feedback Control with PID